I gazed at the degustation menu and saw crispy pigs ear and my heart stopped for a moment.

 Best tip: Try something new, you'll probably like it!

-Disclaimer: Kerry Heaney was a guest of Sea Temple.
+Disclaimer: Kerry Heaney was a guest of Peppers Soul Surfers Paradise.